 Here is a list of few such startups and the information about what went wrong.

 Peppertap was a grocery delivery start-up founded in November 2014 by Milind Sharma and Navneet Singh.
 It got a total funding of $51.2M in four rounds.
 Within one year of its beginning, it had spread to 17 cities with an average of 20,000 orders delivered daily.
-They operated on a 100% inventory less model.
-But by March 2016, it had to shut down owning to the following reasons.
+They operated on a 100% inventory-less model.
+But by March 2016, it had to shut down owing to the following reasons.

 - The integration of the app with partner stores was not perfect.
 At times, customers were unable to see the entire list of items from a store; sometimes essential items were not listed.

-- To enlarge their customer base, a lot many offers and discount were given which ultimately drained their funds
+- To enlarge their customer base, a lot of offers and discount were given which ultimately drained their funds

 - To increase the customer base, too many offers and discounts were given, burning the cash.

 - A common mistake that a start-up makes is over-hiring.
 In September 2015, it fired 300 employees after over-hiring.
-Later, they kept on firing employees leading to weakening founder-employee relationship.
+Later, they kept on firing employees leading to weakening of the founder-employee relationship.

 - In December it launched a new version of the app which would suggest the customer to order a particular dish from a particular store.
 Customers disliked it and customer base went down drastically.